-A small but growing group that conducts bi-monthly online meetings that are specifically organized as a secondary fellowship for those who are part of other primary 12-step programs such as AA, NA, etc., and who are either actively using or interested in using psychedelics or plant medicines during the process of recovery.
+A small but growing group that conducts online meetings twice a month that are specifically organized as a secondary fellowship for those who are part of other primary 12-step programs such as AA, NA, SLAA, etc., and who are either actively using or interested in using psychedelics or plant medicines during the process of recovery.

-To join the mailing list please contact us for a referral.
+To join the mailing list contact the fellowship through their website.

 Buddhism/mindfulness inspired – In-person and online available – Abstinence based

 Refuge is a peer-led meditation and mindfulness based recovery group based on the belief that Buddhist values provide a strong foundation for recovery.
 Focused on finding other ways of managing suffering.

 Local meeting finder – Online meetings – Online meetings (women only) – Online meditation recordings